-Pro Audio Converter is not designed to be used to rip CDs.
+MP3 Encoder is not designed to be used to rip CDs.
 Although, it is technically possible.
-CD ripping can be achieved by setting the Maximum Number of Encoders to 1 in the preferences and dragging the CD from the Finder to Pro Audio Converter.
-Setup your desired output formats and rip away!
+CD ripping can be achieved by setting the Maximum Number of Encoders to 1 in the preferences and dragging the CD from to finder to MP3 Encoder.
+Setup your encoding settings and rip away!
 Make sure your output directory is not set to Same As Source.
 Full official support for CD ripping is planned for a future release.

 Yes!
 You can select multiple files at once in the queue and all of their metadata will be edited at once.

 Yes!
-Even if the application is not running, you can drag files and folers to the Dock icon.
+Even if MP3 Encoder is not running, you can drag files and folers to it's Dock icon.
 This makes it simple to convert files quickly.

 There are two possibilities.
-One is that the WMA files you are trying to convert have DRM copyright protection on them.
+One is that the WMA files you are trying to convert have DRM copyright protectionon them.
 As noted in the app description, DRM protected files are not supported.
-The second possibility is that they are WMA-Lossless files.
+The second possibility is that the are WMA-Lossless files.
 WMA-Lossless type files are also not supported.
 WMA-Lossless is a proprietary Microsoft format and a license-free decoder doesn't exist.
-You can try downloading Flip4Mac's WMV Player Pro which will allow you to export WMA-Lossless files to AIFF or WAV out of Quicktime which can then be converted using Pro Audio Converter.
+You can try downloading Flip4Mac's WMV Player Pro which will allow you to export WMA-Lossless files to AIFF or WAV out of Quicktime which can then be converted to MP3 using MP3 Encoder.

 It's possible that the file you are trying to convert is simply corrupt.
 Feel free to send an email and attach the file in question.
 I'll be happy verify what the issue with the file is.

 This is a known issue that probably has something to do with a recent iTunes update.
 It is definately not isolated to MP3 Encoder.
 At the moment, there doesn't seem to be anything we can do about it other than wait and hope Apple addresses the issue.